anindyalkwr/rtm-usecase/README.md

 - Provides real-time **dashboards** for visualizing sensor data.
 - Enables threshold-based **alerting** for equipment failures.
 - Connects directly to ClickHouse for querying data.

 ---

-## Additional Data Processing & Storage Pipeline

-Apart from real-time monitoring, the system includes a **batch data pipeline**:

-1. **Monitor Log Files:** Utilizes the Elastic Stack.
-2. **Convert Logs to CSV:** For structured analysis.
-3. **Store Data in GCP Bucket:** For long-term retention.
-   - **Recommendation (Low Priority):** Consider integrating backup storage solutions to further secure and archive data, although this is not based on a real-world example.
-4. **Train ML Models in Jupyter Notebooks:** For future predictive maintenance.

----